What is SIM-Only?

 Benefits of a SIM plan

-It’s cheaper!
-A top-end smartphone can be worth in the region of £500, but networks will offer to include the phone for free, or for a very small upfront fee.
-The actual phone price is then paid off as part of your monthly charge over the duration of the contract.
+Networks will offer to include the phone for free, or for a very small upfront fee, plus the SIM plan.
+The actual phone price is then paid off as part of your monthly charge over the duration of the contract alongside the SIM plan's monthly cost.

 It also offers a lot more freedom and flexibility, because you can choose a 1-month rolling plan, or go for a year, whereas the pay monthly deals which include a phone are usually 24 months.
 They have to be that long in order for you to pay off the price of the phone entirely.